-B Corps are accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.
-Join us to find more about why B Corps are flourishing around the world.
+B Corps are accelerating a global culture shift that redefines success in business and works toward building a more inclusive and sustainable economy.
+Join us to find out more about why B Corps are flourishing around the world.

-In a world divided between organisations who genuinely want to strive toward sustainability, those who pay it lip service, and those who bizarrely don’t think it’s important, B Corp Certification is a way of ensuring a level of commitment to sustainable practices that benefit businesses, their employees, customers and, of course, the planet.
+In a world divided between organisations who genuinely want to strive toward sustainability, those who pay it lip service, and those who (bizarrely) think it isn't important, B Corp Certification is a way of ensuring a level of commitment to sustainable practices that benefit businesses, their employees, customers and, of course, the planet.

 We’re seeing B Corps pop up all over the world now, and we went through it not too long ago, so we thought we’d give you a quick walkthrough.

 B Corp has been around since 2007 and began with a total of 82 companies in the US.
 Today that number has risen to 2,500 in 50 countries worldwide and is growing rapidly.
 Famous holders include Patagonia and Ben & Jerry’s, and recently French food giant Danone announced their intention to achieve B Corp accreditation across all their businesses by 2025.

 This is a significant milestone for B Corp as Danone is by far the largest company to ever use its framework, going through the process subsidiary by subsidiary.

 Whatever a company’s size, however, they all seek to become B Corp and embody the values because, the way they see it, businesses fair better in a thriving society.